45 national and regional Geological Survey Organisations (GSOs) from 32 European countries have joined forces to develop an ERA-NET Co-Fund Action:

 Mineral Raw Materials underpin societal development and Europe’s ambition for economic growth and well-being.
 The European Commission recognises the importance of Raw Materials.

 The geo-energy, groundwater and raw materials themes share the common objective to provide and disseminate spatial information on their respective resources.

 Final meeting of GeoERA and all projects.
-Exact date to be announced later.
+Programme to be announced later.